 On this page

-A blacklist is a list of persons or organisations who should be avoided and not trusted.
-A company may choose not to do business with them (either permanent or temporarily) or only under certain conditions.
-Business owners can create their own blacklist to keep a record of unwanted customers or fraudulent employees.
-If they choose to do so, and their business is located in the Netherlands, they must comply with the Dutch Data Protection Act (Wet bescherming persoonsgegevens, Wbp).
+A blacklist is a list of persons or organisations to be avoided or not to be trusted.
+A company may choose not to do business with them (either permanently or temporarily) but only under certain conditions.
+Business owners can create their own blacklist to keep a record of unwelcome customers or fraudulent employees.
+If they choose to do so, they must comply with the General Data Protection Regulation (GDPR or Algemene Verordening gegevensbescherming (AvG) in Dutch).

 In the Netherlands, you may only create a blacklist if you cannot achieve your objective by less drastic means.
-You must register your blacklist to the Dutch Data Protection Authority (Autoriteit Persoonsgegevens), using the Wbp Notification Program (Wbp-meldingsprogramma) (in Dutch).
-A public register (in Dutch) maintained by the CBP lists all approved blacklists.
+You must register your blacklist (in Dutch) with the Dutch Data Protection Authority (Autoriteit Persoonsgegevens).
+A public register (in Dutch) lists all approved blacklists.

 Please note: You must also notify the the Dutch DPA if you wish to participate in an existing blacklist.